Penelope Wallace

 Fictional Characters: Great Portland Street Dealer {Mr. Templeton}; Tall Dark Man In Grey {Sherlock Holmes}; Professor Challenger; Martians; Mrs. Challenger; Jacoby Wace; Lavelle; Stent; Henderson; Ogilvy; Lord John Roxton; Austin; (Edward Malone; C. Cave)

-Historical Characters: H.G.
+Historical Figures: H.G.
 Wells

 Other Characters: Scotland Yard Inspectors; Seven Dials Forger; Murdered Policeman; Picture Frame Maker; Scientific Writers; Horsell Crowd; Bicyclist; Phelps's Servants; Messenger from London; Woking Postmaster; Newsboy; Brigadier Sir Preterick Waring; Surrey Refugees; Mrs. Hudson's Aunt & Uncle; Donnithorpe Rector; Postmaster; Blacksmith; Villagers; Telegrapher; London Refugees; Refugee Train Crew; Men on Cambridge Station; Newsboy; Telephone Caller; Crowd outside Challenger's House; Pallid-Faced Oldster; Telephone Operators; An Attorney's Clerk; Austin's Friend; Passerby; Policemen; Uxbridge Road Crowd; A Fat Man in a Derby Hat; Cyclist; Dray Driver; Chelmsford Committee of Supply; Sailors; Captain Howard Blake; Luke Tovey; Man on Horseback; Plump Bald Man; Regent Street Crowd; Blowsy Woman; Murray's Neighbours; Murray's Fellow Lodgers; Preacher; Mr. Morgan; (Ezra Prather)